OlaShu112/HMS/README.md

 # HMS (HOSPITAL MANAGEMENT SYSTEM)

 An HMS (Hospital Management System) project built with PHP and AJAX is a web-based application designed to manage various aspects of hospital operations.
-This system aims to streamline the hospital's processes, including patient registration, appointment scheduling, etc.
+This system aims to streamline the hospital's processes, including Guest registration, appointment scheduling, presciption processing, patient, hospital staff and more.

 ## Installation